MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

  Nonzero if the function is successful; otherwise 0.

 ### Remarks
- This member function utilizes the Win32 function [SetDCPenColor](http://msdn.microsoft.com/library/windows/desktop/dd162970), as described in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ This member function utilizes the Win32 function [SetDCPenColor](http://msdn.microsoft.com/library/windows/desktop/dd162970), as described in the Windows SDK.

 ##  <a name="setgraphicsmode"></a>  CDC::SetGraphicsMode
  Sets the graphics mode for the specified device context.